dhhepting/dhhepting.github.io/projects/pictures-worth/index.md

 history of this expression written by William Safire for his column
 <a href="http://query.nytimes.com/search/sitesearch/#/On+Language/since1851/allresults/1/bySafire/"><em>On Language</em></a>
 for the New York Times Magazine. <a href="http://www.nytimes.com/1996/04/07/magazine/on-language-worth-a-thousand-words.html">Worth a Thousand Words</a> was published on 7 April 1996.

+Most recently is this post by Garson O'Toole at <https://quoteinvestigator.com/2022/07/22/picture-words/>.

 If you have more information about the origins of this quotation (or the stories that surround it),